bhk/build/minion.md

 ".c" file to be supplied where a ".o" file is expected, as in `Program[hello.c]`.
 Each class can define its own inference rules by overriding the `inferClasses` property.
-It consists of a list of entries of the form `CLASS.SUFFIX`, each indicating that `CLASS` should be applied to a input file ending in `.SUFFIX`.
+It consists of a list of entries of the form `CLASS.EXT`, each indicating that `CLASS` should be applied to a input file ending in `.EXT`.

 ## The `Builder` Class